TACC/tissue-data-explorer/README.md

 2. Add a `.env` file to the `config_portal` folder.
 See `.env.example` for format.

-3. Create a volume called `config-data`.
+3. Create a volume called `config-data-dev`.
 If you want to use the test data provided with this environment, populate the volume with the data from the `start` folder.
 Otherwise you can copy in other data.

    ```
-   docker volume create config-data
+   docker volume create config-data-dev
-   docker run -d --name temp -v config-data:/data busybox sleep infinity
+   docker run -d --name temp -v config-data-dev:/data busybox sleep infinity
    docker cp ./start/. temp:/data/
    docker stop temp
    docker rm temp